-Over 99% of scientific papers contribute only incrementally to knowledge.
-Knowledge is advancing at such a tremendous rate that on average, a published paper may get read by only 2 or 3 people.
+The vast majority of scientific papers contribute only incrementally to knowledge.
+Knowledge production is so great that a published paper may get read by only 2 or 3 people.
 On the one hand, this figure is depressingly low.
 On the other hand, this is an opportunity to gain 2 or 3 advocates.
 An incremental contribution can be amplified or minimized by the quality of the writing.

-Good writing is altruistic and polite--it respects the reader.
+While it is certainly true that, at least in general, good writing is altruistic and polite--it respects the reader.
 Good writing is also selfish--someone else who writes better can get the credit.
-I know of papers in my field whose (important) results never gained widespread recognition, and were superceded by a better articulated paper.
+I know of papers in my field whose (important) ideas or results never gained widespread recognition, and were superceded by a better articulated paper.
 The author of the second paper is the one that gets remembered in citations and textbooks.
 Granted it isn't just the clarity of exposition, but often the depth and breadth of the second paper.
 However, this depth and breadth can emerge in part from an effort to clearly communicate thoughts and intuitions that are otherwise to vague to be useful.
 Thus...